TeemuKoivisto/svelte-prosemirror/README.md

 }
 ```

-There are only few lifecycle hooks I've added to the extensions and I'm pretty happy how it turned out.

 ## And there's even more

 Well since I kinda made a generic editor framework here, there are some additional benefits when you have Svelte as your primary tool.
 Namely I was able to use `writable`s all around to get really easy to use functions & state https://github.com/TeemuKoivisto/svelte-prosemirror/blob/main/packages/client/src/stores/editor.ts